BDC Hamburger Icon

 FYIDid you know

 The best accounting and invoicing software can help you effortlessly calculate and track interest and late fees on unpaid invoices.
+FreshBooks, in particular, has great tools for streamlining the payment process so you get paid what you're owed.

-You can charge interest on unpaid invoices if you stay within the bounds of the law.
-Late fees are standard practice in many industries.
-Nevertheless, you should let your client know your intention in advance.
-The key to charging interest is to do it legally and without losing sight of your goals.
+The key to charging interest or a late fee is to do it legally and without losing sight of your goals.
 Collecting the original invoice amount and maintaining a good relationship with the customer should always be your primary objectives.
+The experts we spoke with recommend following the best practices below.

-2. Don’t charge more than 10 percent interest per year: Some states restrict the amount you can charge in late fees, but you’re likely safe if you cap rates at 10 percent.
+2. Don’t charge more than 10 percent interest per year or excessive late fees: You can charge interest on unpaid invoices if you stay within the bounds of the law.
+Some states restrict the amount you can charge in late fees, but you’re likely safe if you cap rates at 10 percent.
+“Make sure your late fee amounts are reasonable and proportional to the debt,” advised Lokenauth.

 3. Don’t call interest or late fees a penalty: Do not describe the interest or late fee as a “penalty.”
-This could imply that you are attempting to punish the client instead of covering the additional costs involved in collecting the money you are owed.
+This could imply that you are attempting to punish the client instead of covering the additional costs involved in collecting the money you’re owed.
 If you have to go to court, this could hurt you.

 TipBottom line